nirvus/infra-recipes/README.recipes.md

   project_name (str): The name of the project.

 Returns:
   A dict containing the project fields.
-Any missing values are left empty.
-  Fields are accessed using their manifest attribute-names.
-For example:
+Any fields that are missing, or have empty values are omitted from the dict.
+Examples:

+      # Read remote attribute of the returned project
       print(project['remote']) # https://fuchsia.googlesource.com/my_project

+      # Check whether remote attribute was present and non-empty.
+      if 'remote' in project:
+          ...

 &mdash; **def [run\_hooks](/recipe_modules/jiri/api.py#102)(self, local_manifest=False, attempts=3):**